parvezs27/Tableau_Sales_Dashboards/README.md

 ```

+Basically, this LOD expression is telling Tableau to fix the calculation at the current year customers level, and to count the number of unique orders for each customer.
+The result will be the number of unique orders placed by each customer.

 For the Top Customers by Profit table, we used the INDEX() function to assign a rank to the rows.
 The default table were also removed and replaced with custom headers using text objects within a horizontal container.